Daniyalshaikh313/Rape-Violence-In-India-Project/README.md

 If you encounter any issues, have suggestions, or require additional features, please reach out through our E-mail or contact number's.
 Your input will help enhance the effectiveness of this tool in understanding crime trends and aiding research.

-### Contact:
-For your queries, reach out to link.com
 ## 🤝 Acknowledgments
 Your support and contributions have been instrumental in making this project a success.